gvwilson/thirdbit/src/fiction/iffy/index.md

 or the co-ops that bought the jellyfish he and Aunt Naggie dredged out of the Weddell Sea, or passers-by who looked at him the wrong way or didn't have the decency to look at him at all.
-The docksiders in Rothera never understood why he didn't drop her on the pier and sail away.
+The docksiders in Rothera never understood why he didn't drop Iffy on the pier and sail away.
-They wouldn't have believe that his long-suffering wife had put her hands on her hips and told him that the child was staying or she was leaving, which was it going to be?
+They wouldn't have believed that his long-suffering wife had put her hands on her hips and told him that the child was staying or she was leaving, which was it going to be?